1965Eric/HarvardX-PH125.4x-Data-Science-Inference-and-Modeling/README.md

 #### Question 2: Actual Brexit poll estimates
 Load and inspect the brexit_polls dataset from dslabs, which contains actual polling data for the 6 months before the Brexit vote.
 Raw proportions of voters preferring "Remain", "Leave", and "Undecided" are available (remain, leave, undecided) The spread is also available (spread), which is the difference in the raw proportion of voters choosing "Remain" and the raw proportion choosing "Leave".

-Calculate x_hat for each poll, the estimate of the proportion of voters choosing "Remain" on the referendum day (p=.481), given the observed spread and the relationship $\hat{d} = 2\hat{X}???1$.
+Calculate x_hat for each poll, the estimate of the proportion of voters choosing "Remain" on the referendum day (p=.481), given the observed spread and the relationship 𝑑̂=2𝑋̂−1.
 Use mutate to add a variable x_hat to the brexit_polls object by filling in the skeleton code below:

 ```{r}
 head(brexit_polls)